DuxVictorum/learnshell/learnawk/notes-01.md

 The most basic (indeed, the default) action is to print the record or (more commonly) a specific field.
 In this example, the **third column** of each record (row) will be printed.
 > `awk '{ print $3 }'`

-## Variables
-You can define variables inside the action section.
-It usually makes sense to define them in a `BEGIN` line:
-> `BEGIN { x=5 }`

-From this point on, `x` (rather than `$x` as in bash) equals 5.
-Thus in the following code example: `{ print x, $x }` the first 'x' prints out '5', whereas the second prints out the fifth field of the record being acted upon.

-*Note*: In awk, there is no variable expansion inside quotes.
-For example, `print $1` prints the first field, but `print "$1"` will just print out "$1."

 ---